slimbootloader/documentation/source/how-tos/integrate-multiple-payloads.rst

     <COMPRESSION_ALGORITHM>  : compression algorithm for this payload ('Lz4' or 'Lzma')

 The following procedure shows you how to integrate ``UefiPld.fd`` into |SPN| image.
-Adding other custom payloads is similiar.
+Adding other custom payloads is similar.

 1. Copy ``UefiPld.fd`` into ``PayloadPkg/PayloadBins`` directory (create the directory if it is missing)